You may not know it but your website is more than likely suffering from brute force attacks every day.

 They launched their new bot prevention system at the beginning of May.

-It collects and analyses data across all of their servers simultaneously and then automatically puts measures in place to stop unwanted bots.
+It collects and analyses data across all their servers simultaneously and then automatically puts measures in place to stop unwanted bots.

 The AI monitors several indicators to detect malicious behaviour patterns, block bad traffic and prevent brute force attacks.